pantor/inja/README.md

 using json = nlohmann::json;
 ```

-You can also integrate Inja in your project using [Hunter](https://github.com/ruslo/hunter), a package manager for C++.
+You can also integrate inja in your project using [Hunter](https://github.com/ruslo/hunter), a package manager for C++.

 ## Tutorial